raghav1086/business/docs/DEVELOPMENT_PLAN.md

 ## Conclusion

-This development plan provides a comprehensive roadmap for building the Vyapar App over 18-24 months.
+This development plan provides a comprehensive roadmap for building the Business App over 18-24 months.
 The phased approach ensures:

 1. **MVP Launch** in 6 months
 2. **India Compliance** in 12 months